Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Dynamic information transfer

-\end{widetext} where $\nu_k^{\bar{Z}}$ is a vector that represents the change in $\bar{Z}$ after the $k^{th}$ reaction, and $S_{\bar{Z}}$ is the set of reactions that only involve species in $\bar{Z}$.
-The first summation represents a master-like equation representing the evolution of the latent variables under reactions that are exclusive to them, the second summation represents an updated belief about the latent variables given that no reaction has occurred and the third summation represents an updated belief given that reaction $k$ occurred.
-Keeping track of $\pi^A(\bar{z},t)$ for every possible count of the latent species $\bar{z}$ is typically not practical in chemical reaction network, and the filtering equation is used to construct moment closure approximations~\cite{Moor2023,Duso2018}.
+To actually compute the integrand, we need to compute $\lambda^A_k$, which requires knowing the conditional distribution $ P(\bar{Z}(t)=\bar{z}|A_0^T)$, where $\bar{Z}(t)$ is a vector that tracks all molecular abundances except those in $A$.
+This conditional distribution obeys a stochastic differential equation known as the \textit{filtering equation}~\cite{Duso2018, Moor2023} (SM Sec.
+III).
+Keeping track of the probability for every possible count of the latent species $\bar{z}$ is typically not practical in chemical reaction networks, and the filtering equation is instead used to construct moment closure approximations~\cite{Moor2023,Duso2018}.

-We can interpret our model, equations~\eqref{eq:intRate}--\eqref{eq:adjRate}, as a stochastic reaction network, albeit an unusual one with non-linear reaction rates which constrain the copy number of each species to be bounded above by a finite number.
-This finiteness of copy number means that we need not approximate equation~\eqref{eq:filter}, and instead can solve it exactly.
-Moreover, it can be solved by discontinuously changing $\pi^A(\bar{z},t)$ at the points when a reaction in $R_A$ occurs, and away from those points solving a non-linear differential equation.
-Our general strategy for computing the mutual information in equation~\eqref{eq:SRNMI} is to (i) draw a sample trajectory from the full system (ii) Solve for $\pi^A(\bar{z},t)$ for $0\leq t \leq T$, and use this to compute $\lambda_k^A(t)$, for $A = X, Y, [X,Y]$, (iii) compute the value inside the expectation in equation~\eqref{eq:SRNMI}.
-The overall expectation is computed by a Monte-Carlo average taken over many samples, repeating steps (i)-(iii) for each sample.
+We can interpret our model, equations~\eqref{eq:intRate}--\eqref{eq:adjRate}, as a stochastic reaction network, albeit an unusual one with non-linear reaction rates and with the copy number of each species bounded above by a finite number.
+This finiteness of copy number means that we need not approximate the filtering equation, and instead can solve it exactly.
+To compute the mutual information, we use Monte-Carlo sampling to approximate the outer expectation in eq.~\eqref{eq:SRNMI}, but for each sample we exactly compute the term inside the expectation by directly solving the filtering equation (SM Sec.
+III).

 Similarly to the information $I(X_0^T;Y_0^T)$, we can compute an information rate $\frac{dI(X_0^t;Y_0^t)}{dt}$, as well as transfer entropy rates, $\dot{\mathcal{T}}^{X\to Y}(t)$ and $\dot{\mathcal{T}}^{Y\to X}(t)$, representing the directed rate of information transfer from $X$ to $Y$ and vice-versa.
 See SM for additional numerical details.